Deploy with Podman & Podman Compose

 podman ps

 Congratulations!
-You now have a fully running Rocket.Chat workspace on Podman.
+You now have a fully functional Rocket.Chat workspace on Podman.
+If you encounter issues during deployment, refer to the following resources for logging and troubleshooting:

 Step 7: Access your Rocket.Chat workspace

-Once your Rocket.Chat instance is deployed and running, you can access it through your web browser.
+1. Once your Rocket.Chat instance is deployed, you can access the workspace through your web browser to begin your final configuration:

 • For production: Navigate to the ROOT_URL you configured in your .env file (e.g., https://your-domain.com).

-After the workspace loads, follow the on-screen prompts to complete the initial setup and configure your workspace.
-During this process, your workspace and email will be registered to the Rocket.Chat Cloud portal, where you can manage your subscriptions.
+1. After the workspace loads, follow the on-screen prompts to create your first admin user and complete the initial workspace setup.
+Your workspace and email will be registered to the Rocket.Chat Cloud portal during this process.

 Access monitoring dashboard